FabricMC/fabric-docs/develop/items/custom-tools.md

 As an example, if we wanted to create a tool that worked like iron but couldn't mine Diamond Ore, `values` would need to contain `#minecraft:incorrect_for_iron_tool` and `#minecraft:diamond_ores`.

+If you want to make your tool material mine the same blocks as an existing one, you can include the respective tag in your tag's definition without any additions or removals.
+This is recommended over passing the existing tag as your material's `incorrectBlocksForDrops` so that users can configure the incorrect blocks for each of the materials independently.

 :::

 ## Registering Tool Items {#registering-tool-items}